 4.8.4.3.1 The tests intended to define resistance of the weld metal and deposited metal to intercrystalline corrosion shall be carried out observing the requirements of national or international standards specifying immersion of the specimens in boiling aqueous solution of copper sulphate and sulphuric acid in presence of copper as metal with subsequent bending of the specimens to 90° angle in order to reveal indications of intercrystalline corrosion (Strauss method).
-At initial approval of welding consumables a variety of this method shall be used, in which the specimens are immersed in the boiling solution for at east 24 h; at repeated tests it is permissible, by agreement with the Register, to employ an accelerated test procedure, with the specimens kept in the boiling solution for a period from 8 to 15 h.
+At initial approval of welding consumables a variety of this method shall be used, in which the specimens are immersed in the boiling solution for at east 24 h; at repeated tests it is permissible, according to the test program approved by the Register, to employ an accelerated test procedure, with the specimens kept in the boiling solution for a period from 8 to 15 h.